intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 \* **This directive requires jQuery and will not work with jqLite** *

+##Description

-A tool to allow for a single click event handler to handle events indicated by setting the attribute `data-cmd` on the children of the element containing the directive `iv-on-cmd`.
+A tool to allow for a single `click` event handler to handle click events for all child elements, with the attribute `data-cmd` set, of the element containing the directive `iv-on-cmd`.

+##Backstory

 I have had several projects where an `ng-repeat` created several hundred to several thousand elements.
 And each of these elements had between three and thirty bindings.
 Angular slows down with too many bindings and I have heard that as few as two-thousand bindings can be too many and I had many more then that.